-The 45th Underwater Mining Conference is presented by the International Marine Minerals Society in partnership with the University of Hawai‘i, Ministry of Oceans and Fisheries (Korea), and KIOST (Korea Institute of Ocean Science and Technology).
+The 46th Underwater Mining Conference is presented by the International Marine Minerals Society in partnership with the University of Hawai‘i, and the DeepSea Mining Alliance (DSMA).
 We will continue the well-tested format of the conference, which brings together world leaders from government, academia and industry to exchange information and ideas on underwater mining.

-The conference will start on Sunday, October 9 with an evening registration and reception, followed by two days of technical sessions, including a poster session and banquet.
-A two-day technical field tour will commence thereafter.
+The conference will start on Sunday, September 24, with an evening registration and reception, followed by two days of technical sessions, including poster sessions and a banquet.
+Technical field tours will commence thereafter.

 [ Top of this page ]